 We islanders love to use curry powder in stews, meat, soup and even rice dishes.

-On the other hand, Indians don't use "curry powder" this is a British concept, rather they build their cuisines using individual spices.
+On the other hand, Indians don't use "curry powder" this is a British concept, rather they build their cuisines using individual herbs and spices.

 Nevertheless, Curry powder is an integral part of the Caribbean culture.
 It is used to season so many dishes and is now regarded as a pantry staple.